 Once the chick are able to fly well, they are released back into the wild on Great Lakes beaches.
-Whenever possible they are released near plover families that have similarly-aged wild chicks.
+Whenever possible they are released near plover families that have similarly-aged wild-reared chicks.

-In some years over 20 additional Great Lakes Piping Plovers who otherwise wouldn't have survived join the population because of the efforts of the Detroit Zoo and other AZA zookeepers.
+Many additional Great Lakes Piping Plovers, who otherwise wouldn't have survived, have joined the population because of the efforts of the Detroit Zoo and other AZA zookeepers.
 If you see a plover with an orange flag and a "split band" (two colors on one band), you will know you are seeing a captive-reared plover, a special part of our recovery efforts!

 Release into the wild.

 Captive rearing has been used in the Great Lakes as a last resort salvage effort in the event of nest abandonment since 1992.
 Many captive-reared individuals have bred successfully, contributing to the recovery of Great Lakes Piping Plovers.
-Fledging success among chicks in the captive-rearing program is greater than 90%, as compared with 25-76% fledging success in the wild.
-This technique is an important option for increasing the Piping Plover population.
+Although the post-release survival of captive-reared plovers is somewhat lower than wild chicks, fledging success among chicks in the captive-rearing program is greater than 90%, as compared with ~50% fledging success in the wild.
+This technique is an important tool for helping to increase the Great Lakes Piping Plover population.

 One captive-rearing sucess story is that of "Little Cooper" (Of,L/OY:X,b)